 How can I know which surgical method is best for me?

-- The best way to find out is by consulting your surgeon.
-Not all patients and body types are the same.
-FTM Top Surgery is a very personalised surgical procedure that differs for each and every patient.
+- Female To Male Top Surgery is a very personalised surgical procedure that differs for each and every patient.

 What is FTM top surgery called?

-- Other names for FTM top surgery include; masculinising chest therapy or subcutaneous mastectomy.
+- Other names for FTM top surgery include; Masculinising Chest Therapy or Subcutaneous Mastectomy.